Sensei Ed Melaugh

 Sensei Melaugh's association with Professor Jay began in 1978.
 From Professor Jay, he learned to use simple, efficient motions and to attack the opponent's weaker body parts, such as fingers, wrists, and Golgi tendon in the arm.
 Using small, efficient circular motions and the Small Circle Ten Principles, he could cause pain to render the largest person helpless without causing injury.

-Sensei Melaugh was promoted by Professor Jay to Eighth Degree Black Belt in Small Circle Jujitsu.
+Sensei Melaugh was promoted by Professor Jay to Ninth Degree Black Belt 1/23/16 in Small Circle Jujitsu.
 In 2001, he was asked by Professor Jay to become the head of United States Small Circle Jujitsu Association.

 Through his involvement with the JuJitsu America organization, Sensei Melaugh has trained with many world-class teachers,